alarm-redist/fifty-states/analyses/GA_cd_2010/doc_GA_cd_2010.md

 ## Simulation Notes
 We sample 60,000 districting plans for Georgia across two independent runs of the SMC algorithm.
 We then thin the sample to exactly 5,000 plans.

-To balance county and municipality splits, we create pseudocounties for use in the county constraint.
-Within Fulton, Gwinnett, Cobb, and DeKalb County, which are the counties with populations larger than 80% of the target district population, each muncipality is its own pseudocounty.
-Each other county is its own pseudocounty.

 We impose a hinge constraint on the Black Voting Age Population so that it encourages districts with BVAP above 43%, but districts with BVAP of 34% or less are not penalized as much.
 In addition, we impose an inverse hinge constraint on the Black Voting Age Population to penalize districts with BVAP above 61% to prevent packing.